Discrete Diffusion in Large Language and Multimodal Models: A Survey: Modeling Language Diffusion

 \subsection{Block Diffusion Models}

 Block Diffusion models (BD3-LMs)~\cite{arriola2025block} provide a hybrid framework that interpolates between autoregressive language models and fully parallel diffusion models.
 Instead of denoising all tokens simultaneously, BD3-LMs segment the sequence into blocks and perform discrete denoising diffusion within each block, while conditioning autoregressively on all preceding blocks.
+The mathematical formualtion of BD3-LMs are provided in Appendix Sec.B.I.